 The value of investments and the income from them can go down as well as up and investors may not get back the amount originally invested.
-The capital invested in the fund can increase or decrease and is not guaranteed.
 The performance figures contained in this document relate to past performance, which should not be seen as an indication of future returns.
-Future returns will depend, inter alia, on market conditions, fund manager's skill, fund risk level and fees.
+Future returns will depend, inter alia, on market conditions, investment manager's skill, risk level and fees.
 Where overseas investments are held the rate of currency exchange may cause the value of such investments to go down as well as up.
 Investments in emerging markets are by their nature higher risk and potentially more volatile than those inherent in some established markets.
 Economies in Emerging Markets generally are heavily dependent upon international trade and, accordingly, have been and may continue to be affected adversely by trade barriers, exchange controls, managed adjustments in relative currency values and other protectionist measures imposed or negotiated by the countries and territories with which they trade.
 These economies also have been and may continue to be affected adversely by economic conditions in the countries and territories in which they trade.
-Mutual fund investments are subject to market risks, read all scheme related documents carefully.

 The contents of this document may not be reproduced or further distributed to any person or entity, whether in whole or in part, for any purpose.
 All non-authorised reproduction or use of this document will be the responsibility of the user and may lead to legal proceedings.
 The material contained in this document is for general information purposes only and does not constitute advice or a recommendation to buy or sell investments.
 Some of the statements contained in this document may be considered forward looking statements which provide current expectations or forecasts of future events.
 Such forward looking statements are not guarantees of future performance or events and involve risks and uncertainties.
 Actual results may differ materially from those described in such forward-looking statements as a result of various factors.
 We do not undertake any obligation to update the forward-looking statements contained herein, or to update the reasons why actual results could differ from those projected in the forward-looking statements.
 This document has no contractual value and is not by any means intended as a solicitation, nor a recommendation for the purchase or sale of any financial instrument in any jurisdiction in which such an offer is not lawful.
-The views and opinions expressed herein are those of HSBC Asset Management at the time of preparation and are subject to change at any time.
+The views and opinions expressed herein are those of HSBC Asset Management at the time of preparation, and are subject to change at any time.
 These views may not necessarily indicate current portfolios' composition.
 Individual portfolios managed by HSBC Asset Management primarily reflect individual clients' objectives, risk preferences, time horizon, and market liquidity.
 Foreign and emerging markets.
-Investments in accounting and taxation policies, as well as possible political, economic, and market risks.
-These risks are heightened for investments in any subject to greater illiquidity and volatility than developed foreign markets.
+Investments in foreign markets involve risks are heightened for investments in emerging markets.
 This commentary is for information purposes only.
-It is a marketing communication and does not constitute investment research and is n
+It is a marketing communication and does not constitute investment advice or a recommendation to any reader of this constitute investments nor should it be regarded as investment research.
+It has no teen prepared in accord